sippeproject/vagoth/vagoth/registry/README.rst

     information with a node.
 Each key in metadata should be namespaced, so as not to conflict with other keys in the component system.
 Vagoth uses VAGOTH\_ for its key prefix.

+Tags
+    Key/Value pairs can be associated with a node.
+The purpose is to store end-user configurable information that doesn't directly affect the running node.

 Parent
     This is either set to None, or to another Node.